-Only the headteacher, or acting headteacher, can suspend or permanently exclude a pupil from school on disciplinary grounds.
+Only the headteacher, or acting headteacher, can suspend or permanently exclude a student from school on disciplinary grounds.
 The decision can be made in respect of behaviour inside or outside of school.
 The headteacher will only use permanent exclusion as a last resort.

-A decision to suspend or exclude a pupil will be taken only:
+A decision to suspend or exclude a student will be taken only:

-- o In response to serious or persistent breaches of the school's behaviour policy, and - o If allowing the pupil to remain in school would seriously harm the education or welfare of others
+- In response to serious or persistent breaches of the school's behaviour policy, and - If allowing the student to remain in school would seriously harm the education or welfare of others

-Before deciding whether to suspend or exclude a pupil, the headteacher will:
+Before deciding whether to suspend or exclude a student, the headteacher will:

-- o Consider all the relevant facts and evidence on the balance of probabilities, including whether the incident(s) leading to the exclusion were provoked - o Allow the pupil to give their version of events - o Consider whether the pupil has special educational needs (SEN) - o Consider whether the pupil is especially vulnerable (e.g. the pupil has a social worker, or is a looked-after child (LAC)) - o Consider whether all alternative solutions have been explored, such as off-site direction or managed moves
+- Consider all the relevant facts and evidence on the balance of probabilities, including whether the incident(s) leading to the exclusion were provoked - Allow the student to give their version of events - Consider whether the student has special educational needs (SEN) - Consider whether the student is especially vulnerable (e.g. the student has a social worker, or is a looked-after child (LAC)) - Consider whether all alternative solutions have been explored, such as off-site direction or managed moves

-The headteacher will consider the views of the pupil, in light of their age and understanding, before deciding to suspend or exclude, unless it would not be appropriate to do so.
+The headteacher will consider the views of the student, in light of their age and understanding, before deciding to suspend or exclude, unless it would not be appropriate to do so.

-Pupils who need support to express their views will be allowed to have their views expressed through an advocate, such as a parent or social worker.
+Students who need support to express their views will be allowed to have their views expressed through an advocate, such as a parent or social worker.

-The headteacher will not reach their decision until they have heard from the pupil, and will inform the pupil of how their views were taken into account when making the decision.
+The headteacher will not reach their decision until they have heard from the student, and will inform the student of how their views were taken into account when making the decision.